magevision/magento2-mass-email-customers/README.md

 # [MageVision](https://www.magevision.com/) Mass Email Customers for Magento 2

 ## Overview
-The Mass Email Customers extension gives you the ability to send mass email to all or selected registered and guest customers.
-Send mass email with one click from the admin sales order grid and the admin customer grid.
+The Mass Email Customers extension gives you the ability to send an email to all or selected registered and guest customers.
+Send a mass email with one click from the admin sales order grid and the admin customer grid.
 Email template customization like Magento's default email templates.
 An easy way to contact your customers and keep them up-to-date with your news, events and updates.
 ## Key Features
 	* Send mass email to all or selected customers
     * Send mass email with one click from the admin sales order grid and admin customer grid
 	* Easy email template customization like Magento's default email templates
 	* Custom email variables for customer and order data